-Trinity-St. Paul’s hall is a working church on Sundays as well as a concert hall.
+Trinity-St. Paul’s is a working church on Sundays as well as a concert hall.

-What state the sanctuary will be in (church, concert, concert with choir) on the day that you rent it will depend on what came before you, and will be indicated to you by the front desk staff (Pradeep, Tim or Jeff) or by Gord Peck.
-The standard agreement, though, is that the hall is left in “church state” and returned to “church state” at the expense of the renting groups.
-This work must be done by our trained crew, and can not be done by your volunteers or staff onsite as the floor scratches easily and the chairs have very specific places (under the stage in specific trolleys) that they are stored.
+What state the Sanctuary will be in (church, concert, concert with choir) on the day that you rent it will depend on what came before you and will be indicated to you by the front desk staff or by our technician Gordon Peck.
+The standard agreement is that the hall is left in “church state” and returned to “church state” at the expense of the renting groups.
+This work must be done by our trained crew and cannot be done by your volunteers or staff onsite as the floor scratches easily and the chairs have very specific places (under the stage in specific trolleys) where they are stored.
 So, in order to maintain the hall, it must be done by us.

 Trinity-St. Paul’s staff team

 Wanger decks onstage (additional rental charge), three front rows of floating chairs in (223 on main floor including 8 wheelchair spots)

 No decks onstage, no chairs onstage, front three rows of chairs in (223 on main floor including 8 wheelchair spots

 Must be requested in advance to ensure availability and establish if crew is needed for set up